-[See also Credit by Examination for Advancement/Acceleration on page 54, Course Credit on page 53, and Homeless Students on page 77 for more information.]
+[See Credit by Examination for Advancement/Acceleration, Course Credit, and Students who are Homeless for more information.]

-Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services
+A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services

 For those students who are having difficulty in the regular classroom, all school districts must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI).
 The implementation of RtI has the potential to have a positive impact on the ability of districts to meet the needs of all struggling students.